KIN 176: Teaching Physical Education

 • display teaching techniques in organizing the physical education class

-• formulate an understanding of and appreciation for the necessity of a graduated program through the elementary grades
+• formulate an understanding of and appreciation for the necessity of a graduated program through grades K-12

 Major Course Content